Charelk2/Flinkdink2/README.md

 final week keeps progress locked at week 46 and logs **"Course Finished!"** in the browser console.

+Weeks are grouped into four terms of twelve weeks each.
+The helper `getTermForWeek` in `src/utils/termHelpers.js` converts a week number to its term, using the `WEEKS_PER_TERM` constant.

 ## Progress Storage

 User progress is stored in `localStorage` under the key `progress-v1`.
 Each saved record contains a `version` field.
 If the stored version does not match the current application version, progress is reset to defaults.
 Bump the version when changing the progress schema.